AlexHolly/godot-http/README.md

 ## How to use

-There are two versions.

-http.gd - Is creating a connection for each request.
+Is creating a connection for each request and block until response arrives.

 	var http = load("res://http.gd").new()